brentahrens1/capitals-slot-machine/README.md

 **BIGGEST CHALLENGE -** For me it was getting the images to move with the slot machine effect of appearing to be spinning on the reels.

-**FUTURE PLANS -** I would like to add more reels to the game to add more win combos to trigger different effects.
-I would also like to make it compatible on all screen sizes.
+**FUTURE PLANS -**

+* More reels
+* Media query - for compatibility on all screens.
+* cleaner symbols for the reels.
+* A background ambience.

 **SUMMARY -** Most of what I set out to do creatively with this slot project was accomplished.
 I think the animations when you land on a 2 or 3 row combo is my favorite part.
 As well as all the audio features which make the game much more fun to play.